Will Your Family Have $3.2million in your Australian Tax Haven at age 65? ($1.6million For Singles) Will You Live Tax Free From Age 65 to 105?

 The Perth launch of Grant Abbott's book "The Guru's Guide to SMSF's took place at 5.30pm on 27 November 2017 and was proudly sponsored by Sondergaard Accountants and Westgen Solar Bonds.

 We would like to thank Grant Abbott for a large portion of the content for this article.
-Grant is a long-term friend and colleague that both Gina Davidson and Charles Sondergaard have worked with for perhaps the last ten years or more.
+Grant is a long-term friend and colleague that Charles Sondergaard has worked with for perhaps the last ten years or more.

 Thanks for reading and let's catch up soon.